DAPotapov/PMA-bot/README.md

 ## Description

 The purpose of this bot is assist Project Manager to control schedule (via reminders) and completion of tasks.
-It should make free PM from sitting behind dashboard and looking who delaying which task, and which tasks should be done by now.
+It should make PM free from sitting behind dashboard and looking who delaying which task, and which tasks should be done by now.
-Overview of data structure used for schedule is here:
+Overview of data structure used for schedule is [here](#data-structure)

 ## Current state

 Bot can inform user about purpose of each command.
 Bot can recieve file from user.
 And inform user of file formats supported.
-Bot currently accept .gan (GanttProject) format and translate it to json format for inner use.
+Bot currently accept .gan (GanttProject) format and MS Project XML and translate them to json format for inner use.
-Bot can inform user about current status of schedule
+Bot can inform PM about current status of schedule.
+Also it send notification to actioner assigned to that task.
+Every day bot looks at schedule and sends notification to actioners about tasks that should start or have deadline tomorrow.
+Every day at the morning bot looks at schedule and sends notification to actioners about current status of schedule.
+Every friday bot reminds team members about necessity of updating shared project files (Customer requirement)

 ## TODO

 [ ] make status command working for team members too
+[ ] make reminders' time customizable in /settings
+[ ] make reminders can be turned off and on
 [ ] fully implement connector to json format
 [ ] ask if PM wants to rewrite project file if new uploaded [ ] make bot persistent https://github.com/python-telegram-bot/python-telegram-bot/wiki/Making-your-bot-persistent